Life As a Maid or Housekeeping Cleaner

 Coordination: Adjusting actions in relation to others' actions.

 Speaking: Talking to others to convey information effectively.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

-In 2016, there was an estimated number of 1,443,200 jobs in the United States for Maid or Housekeeping Cleaner.
+There were about 1,443,200 jobs for Maid or Housekeeping Cleaner in 2016 (in the United States).
 New jobs are being produced at a rate of 6.1% which is above the national average.
 The Bureau of Labor Statistics predicts 87,800 new jobs for Maid or Housekeeping Cleaner by 2026.
-There will be an estimated 202,000 positions for Maid or Cleaner per year.
+The BLS estimates 202,000 yearly job openings in this field.